wavto/.dotfiles/README.md

 # .dotfiles

-This is my dotfile repository.
-The repository is made to be installed directly within the $HOME directory of a mac.
+This is my dotfiles repository.
+The repository has to be installed directly within the $HOME directory of a macOS environment.

 ---